NaderNemati/BitOps-Analysis/README.md

 Pretrained MobileNetV2 Model: Extracted from the torchvision model zoo for baseline evaluation.

-Matplotlib and Tabulate: For visualizing and summarizing results.
+Matplotlib and Tabulate: These are used to visualize and summarize results.

 Basic Understanding of Quantization: Familiarity with quantization techniques and their impact on computational efficiency.
 1. Clone the repository:

+'''
 git clone https://github.com/your_username/your_repo_name.git
+'''

 2. Install the required libraries using the following command: